Fewer journalists murdered, but far more behind bars in 2021 | DW | 16.12.2021

 Katja Gloger, a board member of RSF Germany, added: "The most dangerous countries are Mexico, once again — with seven — and Afghanistan, with six journalists killed.
 Yemen and India each had four media workers killed in 2021."

-Some 65 journalists are considered kidnapped, with the majority of the abductions in those countries Syria, Iraq and Yemen.
+Some 65 journalists are considered kidnapped, with the majority of the abductions in Syria, Iraq and Yemen.

 Yet in 2021, there were at least 488 journalists worldwide who were detained in connection with their work.
 This is the highest number the organization has ever recorded.
 The report clarified that 103 of these are not professional journalists; they are activists who express their views on social media.